-A full list of possible materials is included in the Promotion Dossier Template.
+A full list of possible materials is included in the Promotion Dossier Templates and Guides: Tenure Track and Continuing Status Track Faculty webpage.

-- The University of Arizona's Center for Assessment, Teaching & Technology (UCATT) has many resources at the following weblinks:

-- Teaching Resources

-- Mini-courses and workshops

-- Brown University's Teaching Portfolio by Hannelore B. Rodriguez-Farrar

-- Michael V. Drake Institute for Teaching and Learning at Ohio State University

-- o Teaching Portfolio Development

-- The University of California, Berkeley, Berkeley Career Engagement provides detailed advice on each aspect of the teaching portfolio.

-- o Teaching Portfolio
+- The University of Arizona's Center for Assessment, Teaching & Technology (UCATT) has many resources at the following weblinks: - o Teaching Resources - Mini-courses and workshops - Brown University's Teaching Portfolio by Hannelore B. Rodriguez-Farrar - Michael V. Drake Institute for Teaching and Learning at Ohio State University - Teaching Portfolio Development - The University of California, Berkeley, Berkeley Career Engagement provides detailed advice on each aspect of the teaching portfolio. - o Teaching Portfolio

 - The Chronicle of Higher Education

-- How to Write a Statement of Teaching Philosophy - Rubrics for Evaluating Teaching Portfolios - o Rubric for Evaluating Teaching Portfolios - o Rubric for Composing and Evaluating Statements of Teaching Philosophy - Candidate Statements, and other aspects of Teaching Portfolios should demonstrate that candidates are utilizing evidence-based methods such as universal design principles to meet the needs of all learners, including those from traditionally unrepresented backgrounds. - o UCATT's Equity & Inclusion in Teaching - o About Universal Design for Learning
+- How to Write a Statement of Teaching Philosophy

+- Rubrics for Evaluating Teaching Portfolios

+- Rubric for Evaluating Teaching Portfolios

+- o Rubric for Composing and Evaluating Statements of Teaching Philosophy

+- Candidate Statements, and other aspects of Teaching Portfolios should demonstrate that candidates are utilizing evidence-based methods to meet the needs of all learners.

+- About Universal Design for Learning